jdelia/genesis-site-title-styles-1/readme.txt

 For example: “BLANCO PRÍBAR®&nbsp;&nbsp;&nbsp;INC.”

-would become “BLANCO PRÍBAR® INC.” and then wrapped in span tag.
+will become “BLANCO PRÍBAR® INC.” and then each word is wrapped in a span tag.

 = 1.01 =
 Edited instructions.